The Viterbo Transfer as a Map of Spectra: Stabilization of Generalized Finite Dimensional Approximations

 for such an $\epsilon$.

-Claim: We can find $0<s\leq 1$ and put $t=0$ in the previous lemma such that $(A_r,X)$ has this as an index pair.
+Claim: For sufficiently small $t_1$ (and $t_2=0$) this is an index pair for $(S_r,X)$.
 I1 and I2 from the definition of index pair have been taken care of.
-I3 is because critical points of $A_r$ are of the form $(\arzet,0)$, where $\arzet$ is a critical point for $A_r^M$.
-To get I4 we use $s$, because $s$ controls the speed of the flow on the first factor.
-For $s$ very small, any point in $B'$ will on the second factor flow entirely out of $\Lrb (M\times D^{2k})$ before the quadratic form $A_r(\arzet,-)$ changes too much.
-Because $B'$ is compact we can choose $s$ such that this is true for all $b\in B'$.
+I3 is because critical points of $S_r$ are of the form $(\arzet,0)$, where $\arzet$ is a critical point for $S_r^M$.
+To get I4 we need to carefully pick $t_1$.
+Indeed, $t_1$ controls the speed of the flow on the first factor (the base).
+For $t_1$ equal to zero (where $X$ is not a pseudo-gradient) any point in $B'$ will on the second factor flow entirely out of $\Lrb (M\times D^{2k})$ (except if $\arz \in B$ so that $B'$ is all of $A_{\arz}$ in this ``fiber'').
+Because $A'$ is compact we can choose $t_1$ very small such that the escaping above for points in $B'$ is not changed, and such that other points in the boundary of $A'$ still flows directly into $A'$.
+However for small $t_1$ we see by the fact that the flow projected to the base $\Lrb M$ does not depend on $\arzto$ that $B'$ is precisely the exit set of $X$

-The quotient $A'/B'$ is the wanted homotopy index.
-However, the statement in the lemma is for any $t$ and $s$, but this follows because the previous lemma makes sure that the homotopy index is independent of $s$ and $t$. \end{bevis}

-For us to use this lemma we would like to be able to compute the isomorphism class of the negative eigenbundle, and the next lemma helps us do just that. \begin{lemma} Let $B^D_r(\arzet, - )$ be the quadratic form defined like $A_r^D(\arzet,-)$, but with the Hamiltonian $H_D=0$.
-Let $\zeta_B\to \Lrb M$ be the bundle with fiber the negative eigen bundle of $B^D_r(\arz,-)$ then

-\end{lemma} Note that $B^D_r$ is degenerate in each fiber, because in the fiber over $\arzet$, the quadratic form $B^D_r(\arzet,-)$ is a finite reduction, which has the $2k$ dimensional subspace consisting of the constant curves as degenerate points (the 1-periodic orbits).
-We did not use this Hamiltonian in the definition of our finite reduction because we wanted index pairs, but the negative eigenbundle is easier to calculate for the quadratic form $B_r^D$.